TABLE OF CONTENTS

 In a tough economy, both businesses and consumers are under tremendous pressure to cut spending.
 This same thinking applies to companies when searching for business software and Computerized Maintenance Management Software (CMMS).

-When it comes to the CMMS software, we see free versions coming in two types:
+When it comes to the CMMS software, free versions can be broken down into two types:

 2) Open-source